Mariusthvdb/custom-more-info/README.md

 ### What is Custom attributes

-This is a custom resource for Home Assistant to customize *which entity attributes are displayed* in the Dashboard on `more-info` cards.
+This is a custom Plugin for Home Assistant to customize *which entity attributes are displayed* in the Dashboard on `more-info` cards.
 Moreover, if configured so that no more attributes are left to display (all attributes are filtered), the *attributes dropdown box is not rendered at all*.

-From now on you are in control of the More-info attributes.
+From now on *you* are in control of the More-info attributes.
 Filter all, unfilter all, or select which to see/hide by glob, domain, device_class, or entity_id.
 Any combination is possible!